 While all bird species may suffer somewhat from the invasion of house sparrows, particularly vulnerable species include:

-These types of birds are often in direct competition with house sparrows for food and nesting sites, and house sparrows’ more aggressive behavior is often successful in displacing them.
+These birds are often in direct competition with house sparrows for food and nesting sites, and house sparrows’ more aggressive behavior is often successful in displacing them.

 Discouraging House Sparrows

-Birders can take different actions to discourage house sparrows and make life easier for native birds.
+Birders can take different actions to get rid of sparrows and make life easier for native birds.
 Just as it is necessary to pay attention to birds’ basic needs when attracting them, successfully discouraging sparrows will take a concentrated effort to eliminate what attracts these invasive birds.

 The types of feeders used can also make a difference.
 House sparrows prefer to feed on the ground or on large hopper or platform feeders; remove these feeder styles to discourage house sparrows from visiting.
 Instead, use clinging mesh feeders, socks, or tube feeders with perches shorter than 5/8 of an inch to prevent house sparrows from perching easily.
 Clean up spilled seed quickly to discourage ground feeding sparrows.

 Once other birds have laid their first egg in a house, adding a “sparrow spooker” can be effective to protect the nesting birds and scare house sparrows away.
 A sparrow spooker is an arrangement of hanging Mylar strips that dangle above the roof of the birdhouse and discourage house sparrows from approaching.
-Other birds are not as easily deterred and will continue to use the house.
+Other birds are not as easily deterred and will continue to use the birdhouse and tend their nest.

 Aggressive Control Techniques